Chuck History, Family Crest & Coats of Arms

 Early Origins of the Chuck family

-Lancashire at Ormskirk.
+The surname Chuck was first found in Lancashire at Ormskirk.
 The first record of the family was Thomas Such, who complained early in the reign of Elizabeth that certain of the inhabitants of Ormskirk had taken their corn to other mills.
-The entry continues, apparently there were complaints against the miller that the corn was not so well ground by him and that he took, or lost, an excessive proportion of the flour.
+The entry continues: apparently there were complaints against the miller that the corn was not so well ground by him and that he took, or lost, an excessive proportion of the flour.
 In the end, Thomas Such built a new mill at the Knoll to help solve the issue.

 Early History of the Chuck family

 This web page shows only a small excerpt of our Chuck research.
 Another 134 words (10 lines of text) covering the years 1510, 1600, 1394, 1415, 1420, 1703, 1607, 1634 and 1569 are included under the topic Early Chuck History in all our PDF Extended History products and printed products wherever possible.

 Chuck Spelling Variations

 Spelling variations of this family name include: Zouch, Zouche, Souch, Souche and others.

 Early Notables of the Chuck family (pre 1700)

 Notable of this family during the Middle Ages was William Sutch, who in 1703 had given two closes called Long Hey and Little Hey in Aughton, Lancashire for the benefit of the poor.